hpcleuven/VscDocumentation/source/leuven/tier2_hardware/2025_hardware.rst

 Tier-2 2025 new cluster
 =======================

-This year a new cluster will be added to the KU Leuven/UHasselt's environment.
+Toward the end of 2025 a new cluster will be added to the KU Leuven/UHasselt's Tier-2 infrastructure.
 Inline with wICE it features thin nodes, large memory nodes, interactive nodes and GPU nodes.
-This cluster will be installed at the end of 2025, below you can already checkout the specs.
+The cluster will be operational in Q1 2026.

 Hardware details